kijinosu/rviaf/README.md

 ## Key background work

-([Hajra 2020](#ref-hajra2020content)) proposed using globally known persistent identifiers, such as VIAF IDs, in an algorithmic approach to disambiguate authors.
+Arben Hajra ([Hajra 2020](#ref-hajra2020content)) proposed using globally known persistent identifiers, such as VIAF IDs, in an algorithmic approach to disambiguate authors.
 Particularly relevant is Hajra’s use of co-author data from VIAF clusters.

 ## Other related work